Quick intro about the Gotthard Panorama Express ride

 Is the Gotthard Panorama Express worth it?

 Yes.
-If you value the views along the way more than a quick trip, we recommend that you travel over the Gotthard mountain route (either by Gotthard Panorama Express or by Treno Gottardo).
+If you value the views along the way more than a quick trip, I recommend that you travel over the Gotthard mountain route (either by Gotthard Panorama Express or by Treno Gottardo).
 If you use the fast trains that cross the Gotthard Base Tunnel, you’ll miss out on part of the remarkable scenery.

 Choosing the Gotthard Panorama Express for this journey is extra special because of the steamboat.
 The train is a wonderful experience too due to its panoramic windows, reserved comfortable seats, catering, and the information provided by the staff and the intercom.